daily word - resolutions

 Add new comment

-daily word - you will die
+daily word - value of wisdom

 Dale Cresap's picture